-- This sample number should be a unique identifier so that duplication is not possible. - 5.3 Personnel sampling the HFSA must ensure that they are compliant with The Safety, Health and Welfare Act 2005 by using the correct personnel protective equipment (PPE) including safety goggles, rubber gloves, protective clothing.
+\ This sample number should be a unique identifier so that duplication is not possible.

+5.3 Personnel sampling the HFSA must ensure that they are compliant with The Safety, Health and Welfare Act 2005 by using the correct personnel protective equipment (PPE) including safety goggles, rubber gloves, protective clothing.
 (Refer to Code of Practice on fluoridation of public water supplies).
 The sample must be collected in a safe manner.
-If it is not possible to obtain the sample safely, personnel should not proceed with the task and must report to the person responsible for Health and Safety. - 5.4 A sample of 200ml should be taken for sampling and testing.
+If it is not possible to obtain the sample safely, personnel should not proceed with the task and must report to the person responsible for Health and Safety.

+5.4 A sample of 200ml should be taken for sampling and testing.
 Before sampling approximately 200ml should be run off into a clean and contamination free container to ensure a representative sample is obtained.
-The run-off can then be put back into the storage tank, thereby reducing the amount of waste generated. - 5.5 The labelled sample is to be then sent to the contract laboratory concerned for testing.
-Transport of the sample must comply with the Carriage of Dangerous Goods by Road Regulations 2004.
+The run-off can then be put back into the storage tank, thereby reducing the amount of waste generated.

+5.5 The labelled sample is to be then sent in a tamper evident container to the contract laboratory concerned for testing.

+Transport of the sample must comply with the European Communities Carriage of Dangerous Goods by Road and Use of Transportable Pressure Equipment Regulations 2011 (S.I. no. 349 of 2011) as amended by S.I. no. 238 of 2013, or subsequent Regulations.
 These regulations apply to the carriage, in tanks, in bulk and in packages, of dangerous goods by road; including the packing, loading, filling and unloading of the dangerous goods in relation to their carriage.

 The Regulations impose duties on the various participants associated with the carriage of the dangerous goods.
 They contain requirements for the vehicles, tanks, tank containers, receptacles and packages containing the dangerous goods during their carriage.
-They require that the drivers and others, involved in the carriage of the dangerous goods by road (including their packing/loading /filling/transport/unloading) be adequately trained and, in the case of drivers, hold certificates of such.
+They require that the drivers and others, involved in the carriage of the dangerous goods by road (including their packing/loading/filling/transport/unloading) be adequately trained and, in the case of drivers, hold certificates of such.

-- 5.6 All of the sample details (as outlined in 5.2) must be logged into the relevant Laboratory Testing Logbook, to be maintained by the Independent sampling body. - 5.7 The method of testing that should be adopted is based on the performance characteristics that are required to be met for the measurement of fluoride.
-(See Note 1) The sample must be tested for fluoride content as well as heavy metals.
+5.6 All of the sample details (as outlined in 5.2) and the integrity of the tamper evident container must be logged into the relevant Laboratory Testing Logbook or Laboratory Information Management System (LIMS System), to be maintained by the Independent sampling body.

+5.7 The method of testing that should be adopted is based on the performance characteristics that are required to be met for the measurement of fluoride.
+(See Note 1)